Corporate Collaboration Council

 Since joining MacLean-Fogg, Duncan has worked in 7 different businesses, including 4.5 years living in Germany.
 He received a bachelor's degree from Dartmouth College in 1994, a Bachelor of Engineering (B.E.) degree from Thayer School in 1995, a Master of Engineering Management degree from Thayer School in 1996, and an MBA in finance from Kellogg Graduate School of Management in 2008.

-Sue Roberts is currently the Director of Product Testing & Engineering at Reebok International in Massachusetts.
-She oversees global product testing for all Reebok footwear and manages the Human Performance Engineering Lab, a biomechanics research and testing facility.
-In 1995, Sue joined Reebok after completing the M.E.M. degree and deciding to enter a non-traditional engineering field that fit her athletic interests and background.
-She has held various research, product development and advanced technology development roles at Reebok and New Balance.
+Sue Roberts is the Director of Product Development, Footwear at Brooks Running in Seattle, WA.
+She manages the US based product development team in addition to the product costing, product testing, and materials functions for the company.
+Previously, Sue was the Director of Product Testing and Engineering at Reebok International in Massachusetts where she oversaw global product testing for all Reebok footwear and managed the Human Performance Engineering Lab, a biomechanics research and testing facility.
+In 1995, Sue joined Reebok after completing the MEM degree and deciding to enter a non-traditional engineering field that fit her athletic interests and background.
+She has held various research, product development, and advanced technology development roles at Reebok and New Balance and now Brooks.
 One of those positions was leading a product development team at a manufacturing facility while residing in ShenZhen, China.

-Richard Tabors is President of Across the Charles (ATC), a research and consulting firm focused on energy and water.
+Richard Tabors is President of Tabors Caramanis Rudkevich Inc., a research and consulting firm focused on energy and water.
 He has also returned to MIT as a Research Affiliate in the Energy Initiative at MIT where he supervises both funded and student research.
 Prior to starting ATC in 2012 he was Vice President of Charles River Associates (CRA).
 He founded the engineering economics consulting firm of Tabors Caramanis and Associates (TCA) in 1989 to provide economic, regulatory and financial analytic support to the restructuring of the US and international electric power industry.
 TCA was sold to CRA in 2004.

 Richard continues his work directing consulting and research activities in regulation, litigation, and asset evaluation, both in the power industry and in water supply and wastewater management.
 He currently serves on the NRC committee evaluating the impact of electric vehicles on the US power grid.

-Dennis Webster is the Director of Business Development at Moog Inc., a $2B company based in Buffalo, NY specializing in the design and production of custom motion control technology for a broad range of aerospace, industrial and medical applications.
-Since 2001, his experience at Moog has involved sales leadership, strategic planning and business development roles in core industrial markets including wind power, automotive and oil exploration.
+Dennis Webster is the General Manager of the Oil and Gas Business Unit at Moog Inc., based in Buffalo, NY.
+Moog specializes in the design and production of custom motion control technology for a broad range of aerospace and industrial applications.
+Since 2001, his experience at Moog has involved sales leadership, strategic planning, and business development roles in core industrial markets including wind power, automotive, and oil exploration.